henkjannl/py-animate/README.md

 <br>

-# `TIMEOFFSET`
+## `TIMEOFFSET`

-Sometimes it is useful to work with multiple instances of an `ASSEMBLY` or `CANVAS`, but each instance must have an offset in time.
+It is possible to work with multiple instances of an `ASSEMBLY` or `CANVAS`, but give each instance a different offset in time.

 For each instance, it is possible to call the `TIMEOFFSET` to specify that the instance must start at a different moment in time.